 Out of the $37.6 million it earned for the month, only $11.4 million came via the casino floor, and that’s down nearly 30% year over year.
 However, once it’s combined with the NJ online casino revenue, total gaming is up 16.3%.

-The asterisk here is Atlantic City casinos are still operating at 25% capacity, and there is no word from the state if and when this will change.
+The asterisk here is that Atlantic City casinos are still operating at 25% capacity, and there is no word from the state about when this will change.

 3. Hard Rock sees biggest percentage jump

 While we are on the topic of percentages, the number 230.4% is hard to ignore.
 This is the year-over-year increase for Hard Rock AC.
 The license holder earned $6.2 million for the month, which places it fifth out of the seven license holders.